Lockheed Martin

 Rationale:

 Lockheed Martin’s HRC 2025 CEI rating indicates the company will not donate to non-religious charities unless they embrace controversial sexual identity policies (1)(2).
 The company does not appear to discriminate against religious organizations based on views or beliefs.
-However, it will only give to religious organizations that provide non-sectarian services (3).
+However, it will only give to religious organizations that provide non-sectarian services (3)(4)(5).
+Lockheed Martin’s charitable giving focus areas are “Future STEM Workforce, Those Who Serve, and Community Resilience” (6).

 Criteria: